fdecarpentier/PlantDeath/readme.md

 # PlantDeath
-This macros allows quantification of celle death in plant cells stained with Evans Blue.
+This macros allows quantification of cell death in plants stained with Evans Blue.
 Examples with Chlamydomonas cells.

 ## Original